Ardemant History, Family Crest & Coats of Arms

 Early Origins of the Ardemant family

 The surname Ardemant was first found in Yorkshire where by far the most early records of the name was found.
 In this case, the "surname is derived from an occupation as in 'the servant of Hardy'."
 The Yorkshire Poll Tax Rolls of 1379 list the following: Henricus Hardyman; Radulfus Hardyman and Ricardus Hardyman.
 "Every town in Yorkshire has one or two Hardmans in its directory, which is the settled modern form."

 Early History of the Ardemant family

-Another 95 words (7 lines of text) covering the years 1563 and 1575 are included under the topic Early Ardemant History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Ardemant research.
+Another 47 words (3 lines of text) covering the years 1563, 1575 and 1772 are included under the topic Early Ardemant History in all our PDF Extended History products and printed products wherever possible.

 Ardemant Spelling Variations

 Before English spelling was standardized a few hundred years ago, spelling variations of names were a common occurrence.
 Elements of Latin, French and other languages became incorporated into English through the Middle Ages, and name spellings changed even among the literate.
 The variations of the surname Ardemant include Hardman, Hardeman, Hardyment, Hardymen, Hardiman and others.

 Early Notables of the Ardemant family (pre 1700)